 The NRM Plan is developed by the AW NRM Board in partnership with traditional owners, Aboriginal organisations, government agencies, research institutions, private sector organisations and – most importantly – the people living in or connected to the region’s communities.
 Since mid-2014 the board has supported implementation of the Healthy Country Planning facilitation process which focuses on participation and engagement of Aboriginal community members and the inclusion of their traditional knowledge and priorities as the foundation of future AW NRM Plans.

 The AW NRM Plan details targets for the condition of the environment and is delivered by Natural Resources AW through a diverse range of programs that combine the priorities of the community with the legislative responsibilities of the board.
-This NRM Plan approved by the Minister for Sustainability, Environment and Conservation.
+This NRM Plan was approved by the then Minister for Sustainability, Environment and Conservation.

 The NRM Plan is presented in four main sections: